axonivy-market/a-trust-connector/README.md

 5. Start `ATrustIntegration/ATrustDemo/StartATrustExample.ivp` of the `a-trust-connector-demo` project to test your setup.

-      Your setup was correct if you are being forwarded to the ***[A-Trust identification](https://www.handy-signatur.at/mobile/https-security-layer-request/identification.aspx)*** page.
+      Your setup was correct if you are being forwarded to the **[A-Trust identification](https://www.handy-signatur.at/mobile/https-security-layer-request/identification.aspx)** page.

       ![atrust-handysign-auth](doc/images/atrust-handy-sign-auth.png)

 ### Notes:

-The DemoStart process contains a final service part, where we prepared a signature template on the A-Trust server.
+The ATrustDemo process contains a final service part, where we prepared a signature template on the **A-Trust** server.

    ![atrust-demo-feature](doc/images/atrust-demo-feature.png)

 * You need to upload a **SignatureTemplate** to the **[A-Trust](https://www.a-trust.at)** service.
 Uses `AddTemplateATrust` start in the `ATrustDemo` process of `a-trust-connector-demo` project.

-   When uploading successfully, A-trust returns `templateID` and sets it in project Variables - `TemplateId` value in the `Configuration/variables.yaml`.
+   When uploading successfully, **A-trust** returns `templateID` and sets it in project Variables - `TemplateId` value in the `Configuration/variables.yaml`.

 * An example **SignatureTemplate** in CMS: `cms/Templates/tempsiegel1`.
 * **Handy Signatur** is probably only possible for **AUSTRIANS**.